nunit/nunitv2/samples/ReadMe.txt

 Building the Samples

-A Visual Studio 2003 project is included for most samples.
+A Visual Studio 2010 project is included for most samples.
-Visual Studio 2005 will convert the format automatically upon opening it.
 The C++/CLI samples, as well as other samples that depend on .NET 2.0 features, include Visual Studio 2005 projects.

 In most cases, you will need to remove the reference to the